mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/security/external-idps/ops-portal-access/index.md

       domain: foo.com,bar.net
 ```

-This configuration will allow any user access to the Operations Portal who is a user in the `foo.com` or `bar.net` domains.
-The users Marry and Bob will retain access as well.
+This configuration allows any user in the `foo.com` or `bar.net` domains to access the Operations Portal.
+The users Marry and Bob retain access as well.
 Note that domain is a comma separated list without spaces between the entries.

 ## Security concerns

-Any user or domain member in the whitelist has full access to the Operations Portal and any addon dashboard exposed through the ingress, such as the Kibana dashboard.
-Future versions of the Operations portal will support RBAC, allowing for granular control over access to exposed resources.
-The Kubernetes dashboard implements RBAC internally and is not affected by this issue, accessing the Kubernetes dashboard with external users is documented in the next section.
+Any user or domain member in the whitelist has full access to the Operations Portal and any addon dashboard accessible through the ingress, such as the Kibana dashboard.
+Future versions of the Operations Portal will support cluster Role-based Access Control (RBAC), allowing for granular control over access to accessible resources.
+The Kubernetes dashboard implements RBAC internally and is not affected by this issue.
+Accessing the Kubernetes dashboard with external users is documented in the next section.

 ## Accessing the Kubernetes Dashboard

-The Kubernetes dashboard is protected by the cluster Role-based Access Control (RBAC) policy.
-Users which are authenticated by external identity providers will not have any privileges when accessing the dashboard.
+The Kubernetes dashboard is protected by the RBAC policy.
+Users which are authenticated by external identity providers do not have any privileges when accessing the dashboard.
 Privileges must be granted explicitly by interacting with the RBAC API.
-This section will provide some basic examples for general usage.
+This section provides some basic examples for general usage.
 Full documentation for the RBAC API can be found in the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).

-To make the user `marry@example.com` a cluster administrator, we will need to bind her username to the `cluster-admin` role:
+For example, to make the user `marry@example.com` a cluster administrator, we bind her username to the `cluster-admin` role as follows:

 ```shell
 cat << EOF | kubectl apply -f -